ethinallen/engineeringToCS/README.md

    2. How to make directories
    3. How to move, copy, remove, files
    4. How to touch files
 2. **Learn Git**
    1. How to make a repo
    2. How to commit / push / pull
    3. How to make a branch
    4. How to merge
 3. **Introductory Python**
-   1. What is a compiled language?
+   1. What is a compiled language vs an interpreted language?
 Why is python "super slow"?
    2. Logic
    3. Useful, python specific syntax
    4. Reading / Writing to files